-This is a cluster of eight tiny islands and is surrounded by Kallada River, Ashtamudi Lake, and Sasthamkotta Lake.
-The island is named after Colonel Munroe who was the British Resident of the erstwhile state of Travancore, it is blessed with a number of criss-cross canals and zigzag water channels A backwater cruise along the waterways will fetch the unblemished beauty of village sides full of coconut lagoons.
-A walk through the village can offer glimpses into the rustic life Bird watching toddy tapping the local brew, fish prawn farming, etc can also be part of the activity.
-Coir making is a home industry in the area in which hundreds of people work for a daily living In addition to this one can also see the oil extraction process by crushing copat or the dred snel of coconut
+This is a cluster of eight tiny islands and is surrounded by Kallada River, Ashtamudi Lake and Sasthamkotta Lake.
+The island is named after colonel Munroe who was the British Resident of erstwhile state of Travancore.
+It is blessed with a number of criss cross canals and zigzag water channels.
+A backwater cruise along the water ways will fetch the unblemished beauty of village sides full of coconut lagoons.
+A walk through the village can offer glimpses into the rustic life.
+Bird watching, toddy tapping (the local brew), fish/prawn farming etc can also be part of the activity.
+Coir making is a home industry in the area in which hundreds of people work for a daily living.
+In addition to this, one can also see oil extraction process by crushing ‘copra’ or the dried kernel of coconut.

-Remote areas like Munroe Island are bewitching in beauty and offer a direct picture of country life.
+Remote areas like the Munroe Island are bewitching in beauty and offer the direct picture of country life.

 - Canoe ride in the backwaters

 - Boating on Ashtamudi Lake